hash-insert/react-styled-components/README.md

 # react-styled-components

 ## Task:
-Create 2 simple React "BUTTON" components that render a button with the following styles:
+Create 2 simple React `Button1` and `Button2` components that render a button with the following styles:

 - Background color: `#4CAF50`
 - Text color: `#FFFFFF`